Trump faces federal charges for efforts to overturn 2020 election | Politics

 "The Defendant attempted to use a crowd of supporters that he had gathered in Washington, D.C. to pressure the Vice President to fraudulently alter the election results," the indictment reads.
 In a statement, the Trump campaign said he had always followed the law and characterized the indictment as a "persecution" reminiscent of Nazi Germany.

 "President Trump will not be deterred by disgraceful and unprecedented political targeting!" it added.
+Later Tuesday, Trump's campaign sent out a fundraising email referencing the indictment.
 The indictment also includes six unnamed co-conspirators who have not been charged.

 Based on the descriptions, they appear to include Trump's former personal lawyer Rudy Giuliani, who called state lawmakers in the weeks following the 2020 election to pressure them not to certify their states' results; former Justice Department official Jeffrey Clark, who tried to get himself installed as attorney general so he could launch voter fraud investigations in Georgia and other swing states; and attorney John Eastman, who advanced the erroneous legal theory that Pence could block the electoral certification.
 "Every statement that Mayor Giuliani made was truthful and expressing his beliefs," his attorney Robert Costello told Reuters.
 "He believed there was proof of election fraud, and I have seen the affidavits that back that up."